Example-Driven Intent Prediction with Observers: Experiments

 \subsection{Experimental Setup}

 We evaluate in two experimental settings following prior work \citep{casanueva2020efficient,dialoglue}: (1) using the full training set and (2) using 10 examples per intent or approximately 10\% of the training data.
 In both settings, we evaluate on the validation set at the end of each epoch and perform early stopping with a patience of 20 epochs for a maximum of 100 epochs.
 Since the few-shot experiments are more sensitive to initialization and hyperparameters, we repeat the few-shot experiments 5 times and take an average over the experimental runs.
-For the few-shot settings, our example-driven models use \textit{only} the few-shot training data as examples (i.e., they do not see any additional data).
-Our experiments with observers all use 20 observers, however we include an ablation in the supplementary materials.
+For the few-shot settings, our models use \textit{only} the few-shot training data for both masked language modelling and as examples at inference time in the example-driven models (i.e., they do not see any additional data).
+Our experiments with observers all use 20 observers, however we include an ablation in the appendix (Table \ref{ablation}; see supplementary materials).